-Restricted cash as of September 30, 2015 reflects \$150 the Company is required to maintain in an interest bearing certificate of deposit to serve as collateral for a corporate credit card program, \$70 in royalty revenue paid by Shionogi & Co., Ltd. ("Shionogi") designated for interest on the PhaRMA Notes (defined in Note 4) and \$1,402 the Company is required to maintain as collateral for a letter of credit associated with the lease execution and build-out of its new Birmingham research facilities.
+Restricted cash as of March 31, 2016 reflects \$562 in royalty revenue paid by Shionogi & Co., Ltd. ("Shionogi") designated for interest on the PhaRMA Notes (defined in Note 4) and \$1,403 the Company is required to maintain as collateral for a letter of credit associated with the lease execution and build-out of its new Birmingham research facilities.